Skip to Content

 Instructions

-• Add the rice to a bowl and cover it with water to soak for at least 30 minutes.
+• Wash the rice until the water runs clear.
+Transfer the rice to a bowl and cover it with water to soak for at least 30 minutes.

-• Combine the water, cardamom pods, and salt in a saucepan and let it come to a boil over medium heat.
+• Combine the water, cardamom pods, and kosher salt in a saucepan and let it come to a boil over medium heat.

 • Open the lid and pour the reserved saffron mixture over the rice in a circular motion.
 Cover and cook on low for 3 minutes.